-Capital Expenditure (CAPEX) is the expenditure made by a firm to improve its long-term assets or to purchase new equipment.
+Capital Expenditure (CAPEX full form) is the expenditure made by a firm to improve its long-term assets or to purchase new equipment.
 It serves as a potent financial metric and helps financial analysts understand a company’s investment patterns.

 CAPEX makes up the funds that business entities use to purchase, enhance or maintain long-term assets to boost the firm’s proficiency.